Skip to main content

 5 mentions Positive Neutral Negative

-Overall, the game's stability is generally positive, with many users reporting smooth performance and solid frame rates on PC.
-However, some players have encountered bugs, particularly on Windows 10, including minor glitches and occasional stuttering when entering open areas.
+Overall, the game's stability is generally positive, with many users reporting smooth performance at 60 fps on PC.
+However, some players have encountered bugs, particularly on Windows 10 with controller issues, as well as minor glitches and occasional stuttering in open areas.

 • “Also, runs great on PC, no issues.”